Hidden Door I'd Use To Get A Software Engineer Job At Apple

 No one talks about these doors because it's hard to find them and they look unique to everyone.
 But I'll disclose today, how one type of hidden doors might look like.

-To get an interview at Apple I'd use such door.
+If I'd want to get an interview at Apple I'd try such a door.

 I'd go to eBay and buy Macintosh System Boot Disk 6.X.X for $11.99.